nastevens/rust_sm_benchmarks/README.md

   - Least performant by an order of magnitude

-## Static references to states

-Models all states as unit structs and switches based on static references to those structs.
-All state must be kept external and passed to each function.

-Pros:
-  - Low boilerplate
-  - Open to addition of new states

-Cons:
-  - All mutable state must be kept externally to state objects

 ## `mem::replace` enum

 Models all states as their own objects, allowing unique variables to be associated with each state.
-All states are then collected in an enum wrapper type, and with event functions returning a new state + enum.
-At the top level, the old state is replaced with the new state using mem::replace.
+All states are then collected in an enum wrapper type, with event functions returning a new state + enum wrapper.
+At the top level, the old state is replaced with the new state using `mem::replace`.

 Pros:
   - Best performance